Gedsh/InviZible/README.md

 # InviZible Pro

-Proudly presented by Garmatin Oleksandr, \
+Proudly coded by Garmatin Oleksandr, \
 in the belief that Privacy and anonymity software should be libre, \
 with appreciation for the help of all contributors.